 · John shows us who Jesus is by highlighting seven signs (miracles) of Jesus.
 Six of these miracles are not mentioned in the first three gospels.

-· John shows us who Jesus is by allowing Jesus to speak for Himself in seven dramatic I AM statements, which were not included in the first three gospels.
+· John shows us who Jesus is by giving us Jesus’ own words about Himself, expressed in seven dramatic I AM statements.
+These seven I AM statements were not included in the first three gospels.

 · John shows us who Jesus is by giving the testimony witnesses who testify about the identity of Jesus.
 Four of these witnesses speak in the first chapter alone.

 3. John is a Gospel written for a specific purpose: that we might believe.
 A key verse for understanding the Gospel of John is found at the end of the book: But these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name (John 20:31).

 a.
 The Gospel of John has even helped scholarly skeptics to believe.
 The oldest surviving fragment of the New Testament is a portion of John 18, found in Egypt and dating well before A.D.
 150 indicating wide circulation by that early date.

 b.
 John doesn’t tell us much about himself in the Gospel record he wrote, but we can put a few things together about him from the Gospel records.